 Most of these come from grains.
 Corn, wheat, oats, and other additives aren’t ideal for boxers at any rate since they often contribute to incomplete proteins.
-The skin and joint problems which occur aren’t fatal but they can definitely be uncomfortable.
+The skin and joint problems that occur aren’t fatal but they can definitely be uncomfortable.

 This means going grain-free is one of the best ways to ensure the continued health of your canine companion.

-In addition, there’s a hidden allergy that is common in boxers and people often overlook.
+In addition, there’s a hidden allergy that is common in boxers and people often overlook it.
 Many boxers are allergic to chicken.
 For that reason, we don’t recommend using chicken as the primary source of protein for a boxer and we’ve avoided mentioning it in our favorites.
-If you’re looking for the food for boxer with skin allergies, it’s hard to find the appropriate food, budget options will be not the best for the health of your dog.
+If you’re looking for the food for a boxer with skin allergies, it’s hard to find the appropriate food, budget options will be not the best for the health of your dog.